ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 Figure 9 shows the contents of an example _Disease Settings_ file.

-The fields not mentioned below describe the distribution of the time taken for an individual to progress to the next virus compartment, or for virus tests to be administered and the results delivered.
+The fields not mentioned below describe the distribution of the time taken for an individual to progress to the next virus state, or for virus tests to be administered and the results delivered.

 The _test-positive-accuracy_ and _test-negative-accuracy_ fields represent the probability of a test result being a false positive or false negative.
 For example, if a test result is negative and the _test-negative-accuracy_ value is 0.95, then there is a 5% chance this result will be a false negative.
 These quantities are sampled from a uniform distribution.